Start by watching these short videos and reading through the Tips and Tricks for Trapping.

 3. Count your traps before getting started, and frequently throughout the day.
 Never leave a trap behind.

 4. Line traps with newspaper.
 This will protect the cat’s feet and help absorb urine.
-See video below for demonstration.
+See videos for demonstration.

 5. When baiting traps, use small amounts to lead cat into trap, with a larger amount all the way to the back of the trap.
 Do not put bowls or plates in trap.